 Our agency, Mercer-MacKay Digital Storytelling, has been telling stories for technology companies for well over a decade.
 We love working in the tech space because the stories are incredibly interesting.
 Technology is transforming the way we work, live, and play and just naturally lends itself to a great story.
 In fact, story is often the only way to communicate new technology because the tech is often something that no one has done before and shaping the value within the framework of a story helps the reader (or listener) quickly understand complex concepts.

-Below are 5 key reasons you may want to lean into storytelling for your products and services if you work in tech.
+Below are 5 key reasons of using storytelling in tech for your products and services, if you work in tech.

 1. Customer stories provide social proof and establish trust